Sarah Fraser Butlin KC

 • Personal Injury

 • Sarah Fraser Butlin has a wealth of experience as an employment and clinical negligence specialist.
 She brings a rare combination of an excellent client manner, strong intellect and meticulous preparation to her cases.
+She is unique in maintaining both a full KC practice and an academic fellowship in Cambridge.

 Employment and Discrimination

 Described as “highly skilled in trade union cases. and questions of worker status”, Sarah has been instructed in numerous high profile worker status cases: junior counsel in the Court of Appeal in Cordant and University of London v IWGB, in Dewhurst v CitySprint and O'Eachtiarna v CitySprint.
-She is also one of very few barristers who has particular expertise in trade union matters, regularly appearing before the Central Arbitration Committee and advising on recognition and information and consultation duties.
-She was instructed by Unite in the Coxhill v Unite EAT appeal dealing with unjustifiable discipline of a union member.
+Sarah has a particular interest in issues relating to precarity and vulnerability in the workforce.

 Sarah was Chair of the Industrial Law Society from 2019-2023.
 She is a Fellow of Selwyn College, Cambridge and Affiliated Lecturer in Labour law at the University of Cambridge.